Pothole accident compensation claims - Introduction

 Take contact details of any witnesses to the accident.
 They may be able to provide evidence should the need arise to make a claim.

 Photographing any injuries or damage sustained as well as the road defect will help support your claim.

-Other evidence that may help a claim
+Evidence that may help your claim

 Local shops or businesses may have CCTV cameras showing footage of the accident or other accidents that have occurred in the same location.
 Most CCTV records are deleted after 28 days so it is important to check promptly.